 Conference organisers seeking a conference grant for meetings are asked to submit a funding application to the Committee that addresses the following points.
 Make sure you are a paying member of the BSPS before applying.
-Applications should then be sent to the Society’s Honorary Secretary.
+Applications should then be sent to the Society’s Honorary Secretary (firstname.lastname@example.org).

 In correspondence concerning a conference grant, please put the title of the conference in the subject line.
 Do not simply use ‘BSPS conference grant’ as the subject line.

-Note that all conference grant applications must include: (0) Contact details of an appropriate person in the relevant department who supported the application, and who could act as a point of contact should problems with the application arise; (1) Amount requested; (2) Topic of the meeting; (3) Whether it is exclusively a philosophy of science meeting; (4) Type of meeting and the planned dates (inclusive); (5) Expected number of participants; (6) Number of speakers, and where they are from; (7) Estimated total budget (please itemise) with estimated subsistence costs per day per person; (8) Whether there will be a registration fee and if so how much; (9) Whether the meeting will be open to all or invitation only (if the latter, please explain); (10) Which other bodies are to be approached for support, and for how much; (11) If the meeting is not based in the British Isles, please make clear how this project will help enhance philosophy of science in the British Isles; (12) confirmation that the BPA/SWIP Good Practice guidelines and the BPA Environment/Travel guidelines will be followed, with information on what measures, if any, will be taken for compliance in each case.
+Note that all conference grant applications must include: (0) Contact details of an appropriate person in the relevant department who supported the application, and who could act as a point of contact should problems with the application arise; (1) Amount requested; (2) Topic of the meeting; (3) Whether it is exclusively a philosophy of science meeting; (4) Type of meeting and the planned dates (inclusive); (5) Expected number of participants; (6) Number of speakers, with names, affiliations and talk topics where available; (7) Estimated total budget (please itemise) with estimated subsistence costs per day per person; (8) Whether there will be a registration fee and if so how much; (9) Whether the meeting will be open to all or invitation only (if the latter, please explain); (10) Which other bodies are to be approached for support, and for how much; (11) If the meeting is not based in the British Isles, please make clear how this project will help enhance philosophy of science in the British Isles; (12) confirmation that the BPA/SWIP Good Practice guidelines and the BPA Environment/Travel guidelines will be followed, with information on what measures, if any, will be taken for compliance in each case.
 (See below for more details.)

 Conference Preprint Pages